 If the mitral valve leaflets cannot tightly seal the left ventricle, this is called prolapse.
 With mitral valve prolapse, some blood flows back into the atrium - a condition called regurgitation.
 Regurgitation can make the heart work harder, leading to further valve damage and increasing the risk of heart failure.

-Mitral Valve Prolapse Treatment Options
+Mitral Valve Prolapse Treatment and Surgical Options